mihafil/academic/_pages/tta-uc-general.md

 Due this unique feature, in recent years TTA-UC has found various applications such as photocatalysis, bioimaging, photomedicine and solar energy conversion.

-<strong>My research in this field concerns three particular aspects</strong>
+<strong>My research in this field concerns three particular aspects:</strong>

 * design and synthesis of advanced sensitizer and emitter molecules for maximizing the efficiency of TTA-UC
-* upconversion of near-infrared light into visible light using pi-extended porphyrins and other related dyes
+* upconversion of near-infrared light (700-900 nm) into visible light using pi-extended porphyrins and related dyes
 * protection of TTA-UC materials from quenching and oxidation by molecular oxygen